Have you ever wondered if living in a storage unit was legal or not? Find out if you can hang out in a storage unit and spend the night.

 5. You will get caught.

-The viral Youtube video above talks about the need to be invisible to be able to live in a storage unit.
+The viral YouTube video mentioned above talks about the need to be invisible to be able to live in a storage unit.
 Unfortunately, this is a very difficult reality with the increase in technology.
-Most storage facilities are well equipped with cameras and security protocols, so it’s unlikely a person will get away with hiding out in a storage unit for long.
-Once caught, you can face civil charges and could lose access to your unit and your belongings.
+Most storage facilities are well equipped with cameras and other security protocols, so it’s unlikely a person will get away with hiding out in a storage unit for long.
+Once caught, you can face civil charges.
+Additionally, you could also lose access to your unit and your belongings.

 Under no circumstances should you ever live in a storage unit.
 It’s difficult to gauge the magnitude of this problem, and it varies from area to area.
-Homelessness comes in many forms, and an unknown percentage of these people try to live in storage units.
-At Life Storage, we want to stress that this decision is illegal and unsafe.
+Homelessness, unfortunately, exists in many forms, and an unknown percentage of these people turn to living in a storage unit as a solution.
+We want to stress that this decision is illegal and unsafe.

 Here are some other articles that explain some common storage unit dos and don’ts’: